kasslent/clc-digital-skills/_lessons/module-1.1.md

 >## TAKE HOME EXERCISE: Finesse your HTML!
 > Next class we'll be making our website beautiful.
-Right now it should look something like [this](exercises/module1/project-one-sample-nocss/index.html).
+Right now it should <a href="exercises/module1/project-one-sample-nocss/index.html" target="_blank">look something like this</a>.
 > Keep practicing at home until next class and change your content around if you have not yet decided what to make your website about.
 Remember, this website is just for fun so you can be as creative as you choose to!

 ~ End ~